php-fig/fig-standards/bylaws/006-psr-amendments.md

 wording may only be clarified through Errata - as outlined in `bylaws/004-psr-workflow.md`.

-If a PSR is found to require updates or errata is no longer server as a useful resource to clarify confusion, then the PSR must be replaced, following the workflow set out in `bylaws/004-psr-workflow.md`.
+If a PSR is found to require updates or errata is no longer serves as a useful resource to clarify confusion, then the PSR must be replaced, following the workflow set out in `bylaws/004-psr-workflow.md`.